bcgov/nr-bcwat/documentation/artifacts/artifact_9/knowledge_transfer_documentation.md

 ## Historical and current issues relating to BC Water Tools and their resolution

-## Data connections, sources, and agreements with third parties.
+## Data connections, sources, and agreements with third parties

 Data shown in the BC Water Tools is obtained through publically available sources.
 The sources names and licence agreements are detailed in the following table